pictuga/morss/README.md

 - `DEBUG=1`: to have some feedback from the script execution.
 Useful for debugging.
 - `IGNORE_SSL=1`: to ignore SSL certs when fetch feeds and articles
-- `DELAY` sets the browser cache delay, only for HTTP clients
+- `DELAY` (seconds) sets the browser cache delay, only for HTTP clients
-- `TIMEOUT` sets the HTTP timeout when fetching rss feeds and articles
+- `TIMEOUT` (seconds) sets the HTTP timeout when fetching rss feeds and articles

 When parsing long feeds, with a lot of items (100+), morss might take a lot of time to parse it, or might even run into a memory overflow on some shared hosting plans (limits around 10Mb), in which case you might want to adjust the below settings via environment variables.

-- `MAX_TIME` sets the maximum amount of time spent *fetching* articles, more time might be spent taking older articles from cache. `-1` for unlimited.
+- `MAX_TIME` (seconds) sets the maximum amount of time spent *fetching* articles, more time might be spent taking older articles from cache. `-1` for unlimited.
 - `MAX_ITEM` sets the maximum number of articles to fetch. `-1` for unlimited.
 More articles will be taken from cache following the nexts settings.
-- `LIM_TIME` sets the maximum amount of time spent working on the feed (whether or not it's already cached).
+- `LIM_TIME` (seconds) sets the maximum amount of time spent working on the feed (whether or not it's already cached).
 Articles beyond that limit will be dropped from the feed. `-1` for unlimited.
 - `LIM_ITEM` sets the maximum number of article checked, limiting both the number of articles fetched and taken from cache.
 Articles beyond that limit will be dropped from the feed, even if they're cached. `-1` for unlimited.